ericaschwarz/ericaschwarz.github.io/vision.md

 ## Postdoctoral Research

-## Postdoctoral Research

 During my work with Dr. Jay Humphrey at Yale, a leader in vascular biomechanics and mechanobiology, I developed a growth and remodeling (G&R) framework that incorporated time-resolved gene expression from RNA sequencing into a constrained mixture model of pulmonary artery development.
 Further development will use this work to investigate how hypoxia caused by congenital heart defects (CHDs) disrupts pulmonary artery development.

-I have also worked towards leveraging machine learning with computational models to strengthen clinical decision-making.
-Previously, large-data models of aneurysm progression have been limited by the scarcity of clinical data.
-I used my fluid-solid-growth (FSG) framework to generate cohorts of clinically relevant aneurysm models and worked with machine learning experts to identify the optimal neural operators for forecasting long-term aneurysm growth.
+I have also leveraged machine learning to strengthen clinical decision-making.
+Previously, large-data models of certain cardiovascular disease have been limited by the scarcity of clinical data.
+To address this need in predicting thoracic aortic aneurysm growth, I used my fluid-solid-growth (FSG) framework to generate cohorts of clinically relevant models and worked with machine learning experts to identify the optimal neural operators for forecasting long-term aneurysm growth.
 Future work will use this simulated data to train large-data models and then transfer this learning to a smaller set of clinical data, accelerating clinical translation of machine learning tools.

 ---